Get Help Planning PBL

 Different approaches of lesson delivery

 In project-based learning, students have many chances to understand the content.
 Before you start planning a PBL, you always want to have a goal in mind.
 What skills do you want them to practice?
 What do you want them to show in the end?
-Once you’ve answered those questions, you can come up with multiple ways to deliver the information.
+Once you’ve answered those questions, you can come up with multiple ways to deliver the information to help with differentiated instruction.
 This connects close with different learning styles.
 What learning styles do you have in your classroom, and what approaches of lesson delivery have worked well with these students?

 Here are some easy things to incorporate into PBL to deliver your lesson in different ways:

 - Writing assignments

 One of the essential elements of PBL is student choice and voice.
 Not only do students have a choice in how to show what they’ve learned in the project they turn in, but they also have several choices throughout the project.
 All of my math-focused project-based learning activities include a choice in each step.
 Students can choose where they want to go with their project and how to get there.
 Everyone has to do the math calculations, but it can be done with the strategies and tools that work for the individual student.
 PBL gives students a chance to learn through technology, text, art, multimedia, and much more.
 It accommodates every learning style with built-in differentiated instruction.

 Grouping to differentiate

 During PBL, I strategically move my groups around often.
 Not only does it keep it fresh and new for students, but it allows for me to implement differentiated instruction through grouping.